PhilipYip1988/python-tutorials/018_pickle_module/readme.md

 ## The marshall Module

 Python has a second second primitive serialization module called ```marshal```.
-The serialized file format output by ```marshall``` is undocumented on purpose and supports less Python objects.
-This module is not used for general data persistence.
+The serialized file format output by ```marshall``` is slightly different to that of pickle.
+The modules documentation states that its file format is undocumented on purpose and supports less Python objects.
+The documentation also states that it is not designed for general data persistence and the ```pickle``` module should preferentially be used.

 [Home Python Tutorials](https://github.com/PhilipYip1988/python-tutorials/blob/main/readme.md)